doonny/PipeCNN/README.md

 **PipeCNN** is an OpenCL-based FPGA Accelerator for Large-Scale Convolutional Neural Networks (CNNs).
 There is a growing trend among the FPGA community to utilize High Level Synthesis (HLS) tools to design and implement customized circuits on FPGAs.
 Compared with RTL-based design methodology, the HLS tools provide faster hardware development cycle by automatically synthesizing an algorithm in high-level languages (e.g. C/C++) to RTL/hardware.
 [OpenCL™](https://www.khronos.org/opencl/) is an open, emergying cross-platform parallel programming language that can be used in both GPU and FPGA developments.
 The main goal of this project is to provide a generic, yet efficient OpenCL-based design of CNN accelerator on FPGAs.
 PipeCNN utilizes ***Pipe**lined **CNN*** functional kernels to achieved improved throughput in inference computation.
 Our design is scalable both in performance and hardware resource, and thus can be deployed on a variety of FPGA platforms.
+PipeCNN supports both Intel OpenCL SDK and Xilinx Vitis based FPGA design flow.

 ## How to Use

-First, download the pre-trained CNN models, input test vectors and golden reference files from PipeCNN's own [ModelZoo](https://github.com/doonny/PipeCNN/blob/master/project/data/README.md).
+First, download the pre-trained CNN models, input test vectors and golden reference files from PipeCNN's own ModelZoo (instructions are located in the "data" folder inside each project folder).
 Place the data in the correct folder.
 Then, compile the project by using the Makefile provided.
 After finishing the compilation, simply type the following command to run PipeCNN:
 ```
 ./run.exe conv.aocx
 ```
 The ModelZoo now provides pre-quantized model for the following networks:
-* CaffeNet(AlexNet)
 * VGG-16
 * ResNet-50

 For more detailed instructions, please check out the [User Instructions](https://github.com/doonny/PipeCNN/tree/master/documents).

+## Supported Tools
+Currently, we are using [Intel's OpenCL SDK](https://www.intel.com/content/www/us/en/software/programmable/sdk-for-opencl/overview.html) and [Xilinx Vitis](https://china.xilinx.com/products/design-tools/vitis/vitis-platform.html) tool kit to compile of the OpenCL/HLS code and implementate of the generated RTL on FPGAs.

+* Intel OpenCL SDK Pro v20.1
+* Xilinx Vitis 2020.1

 ## Tested Boards
-Currently, we are using [Intel's OpenCL SDK](https://www.intel.com/content/www/us/en/software/programmable/sdk-for-opencl/overview.html) v18.1 toolset for compilation of the OpenCL code and implementation of the generated RTL on Intel's FPGAs.
 The following boards have been tested working:
-* Terasic's [DE5-net](http://www.terasic.com.cn/cgi-bin/page/archive.pl?Language=China&CategoryNo=179&No=727) (Stratix-V A7 FPGA)
+* Terasic's DE5a-net-ddr4 (Arria-10 GX1150 FPGA)
+* Intel's Arria-10 Dev Kit (Arria-10 GX1150 FPGA)
+* Xilinx's U50 Acceleration Card (VU35P FPGA)
+* Xilinx's ZCU102 Dev Board (ZU9EG FPGA)
-* Terasic's [DE10-standard](http://www.terasic.com.cn/cgi-bin/page/archive.pl?Language=China&CategoryNo=180&No=1105) (Cyclone-V SXC6 FPGA)
+* Xilinx's ZC706 Dev Board (Zynq-7045 FPGA)

-For Xilinx, our fpga boards were no longer supported by the latest SDAccel tool, so the scripts and codes are provided as is, and there is no guarantee that the code could be successfully compiled.
+PipeCNN may also run on other FPGA boards, which includes Terasic's DE10-standard/DE10-nano, Intel's PAC cards, Xilinx Ultra96-v2 boards.
+However, due to limited time and resourse, we have not verified that yet.
+Please let us know if you would like to share your results on other FPGA boards.

 ## Demos
 Now you can run classification on the ImageNet dataset by using PipeCNN, and measure the top-1/5 accuracy for different CNN models.